lkobierski/qa-engineering/04-test-automation/api-automation/reqres-api-tests/README.md

 # Reqres API Automated Tests

-Automated API tests for the Reqres public REST API created with Playwright API Testing and JavaScript.
+Automated API tests for the Reqres public REST API created with Playwright and JavaScript.

 This project is a code-based continuation of the Reqres API testing work prepared in Postman.